ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Canada](/prayer/notes/canada.html)
+This week we are praying for [Muslim Families](https://prayercast.com/family.html)

-If you missed it, last week was [Estonia](/prayer/notes/estonia.html)
+If you missed it, last week was [Canada](/prayer/notes/canada.html)

 ## Prayer App